 She was honored as a 2013 “Top Women in Business” and a 2010 “40 under 40” recipient by the Minneapolis/St. Paul Business Journal.
 Sharon has been quoted in the Minneapolis/St. Paul Business Journal, CBS Money Watch, USA Weekend, MSN Money, The Financial Times Advisor IQ, Forbes.com, Glamour and CNN Money.
 She frequently speaks on market and economic issues, wealth planning and how to better prepare the next generation for wealth.

-Sharon is currently Vice-Chair for the Minnesota Opera board and Chair of the Investment Committee.
+Sharon is the immediate past Vice-Chair for the Minnesota Opera board and the current Chair of the Investment Committee.
 She has a deep passion for Rotary.
-She is currently the Chair of the District Rotary Foundation Committee, and in July 2024, she will be a District Governor.
+She is currently the Chair of the District Rotary Foundation Committee, and in July 2024, she will be the District Governor.
 She is a past President of Rotary Club 9 and has chaired two district-wide conferences.
 In 2019, Sharon received the Marty Baskerville Philanthropy Award to recognize her Rotary lifetime achievements and the Vistage Lifetime Achievement Award for leadership in her CEO peer to peer organization.

 Born in the UK, Sharon has lived and studied in Africa, Asia and Europe and speaks multiple languages.
 In 2007, she funded the rebuilding of a kindergarten in Indonesia that she named after her daughter – Sophia’s Sunshine School.
 In 2021, she added a library to the school.

 *Please note that any awards noted above may not be reflective of any one client’s experience and may not be indicative of future performance.
 You may review the award criteria and methodology here.